EU to send experts to Niger to counter al Qaeda threat

 “European experts will train (Niger‘s) security forces to improve their control of the territory and regional co-operation,” she said in a statement.

-About 50 international staff and 30 staff hired locally will be based in the mission’s headquarters in Niamey, with liaison officers in Bamako, the capital of neighbouring Mali, and Nouakchott, capital of Mauritania.
+About 50 international staff and 30 staff hired locally will be based in the mission’s headquarters in Niamey, with liaison officers in Bamako, the capital of neighboring Mali, and Nouakchott, capital of Mauritania.

 The international staff will mostly be civilian security trainers from EU member states.
 The team will also have military expertise, EU officials said, but gave no further details.